 Information about registering for a library account is online.

 Plenty of parks in South Florida offer natural areas perfect for nature walks & birdwatching, including

 - Fern Forest, features several nature paths, including its elevated boardwalk into cypress/maple swamp, 201 Lyons Road South, Coconut Creek 33063, 954-357-5198, free entry & free parking, read our feature Nature Trails & Free Entry at Fern Forest in North Broward

 - Secret Woods, includes a boardwalk overlooking the New River, and assorted other nature walks, 2701 W. State Road 84, Dania Beach 33312, 954-357-8884, free entry & free parking, read feature

 Information about Broward Parks is online.
 For some parks, weekend & holiday fees are $1.50 per person.

 Information about Florida State Parks is online.
-Fees for Florida State Parks apply.
+Entry fees for state parks usually $2-$10 per person or per vehicle

 Featured image/Broward Parks department